mschertzer/ercc_analysis/README.md

 ```

-## 2. Analyze ERCC and gene featureCount files in either R
+## 2. Analyze ERCC and gene featureCount files in R

 * If you would rather use excel, there is also an excel template in the github repository.
 * If you are going to use the R script, keep reading.